FNScence/CSAFAP-config-package/README.md

   > rightleft 0 0 0;
   > forwardback 0 0 0;
   > ```

-- Q16: Why can't I stop moving forward after W-Jumpthrow?
-  > The (W-)Jumpthrow binds (based on radiowheels) have anti-synergy with autostop configs, so don't use autostopWASD together with W-JT (autstopAD would be fine for example, since it doesn't mess with the W bind).
-  >
-  > When using the W-JT bind from version 1.9, `-forward` has to be used delayed, otherwise the bind would be a simple jumpthrow without the 30 u/s forward velocity.
-  >
-  > Switching to your knife by pressing `3` or moving your crosshair should reset this action.
-If not, you might have issued `+forward` multiple times without canceling it multiple times.
-  >
-  > **Short term fix:** Use this in console: `forward -999 0 0`
-  >
-  > **Long term fix:** Make sure the same command is saved in `CSAFAP/addons/-forward.cfg`, which should be called by an alias bound to the key `3`, as well as `mouse_x` and `mouse_y` after using the WJT bind.

 - Q17: How to uninstall the config package?
   > Simply overwrite the keybinds used by this config package (`1, 2, 3, N, H, J, K, space, Q, W, A, S, D`) and don't execute `CSAFAP/MAIN` anymore.

 If any questions remain, join my discord and feel free to ask in the `#auto-lineup-config`- or `help`-channel: